HsiaoChiLiao/MAPFX/README.md

 # THANK YOU

 Thanks for carrying out analyses with our `MAPFX` package.
-Please feel free to raise any issues and/or questions on our GitHub page and/or send them to [Hsiao-Chi](hsiaochi.liao@student.unimelb.edu.au).
+Please feel free to raise any issues and/or questions on our GitHub page and/or send them to Hsiao-Chi [hsiaochi.liao@student.unimelb.edu.au](mailto:hsiaochi.liao@student.unimelb.edu.au).

 ## Information about the R session when this vignette was built